Banyan Tree Plaza

 No analysis available

-Clear evidence the building has a trash/garbage chute: 16/20 listings include TRACHU and multiple remarks explicitly state 'trash, chute' (i.e., 'trash, chute' noted in listing remarks).
-Mentions are consistent across listings and support the building-level presence of a refuse chute.
+Clear evidence the building has a trash/garbage chute: 15 of 20 current MLS listings list TRACHU and multiple remarks explicitly state 'trash, chute' or 'trash chute'.
+Mentions are present across different listings and are consistent with historical MLS data.

 No analysis available